 It is better to be a human being dissatisfied, than a pig satisfied, better to be Socrates dissatisfied, than a fool satisfied.
 And if the fool or the pig are of a different opinion, it is because they only know their own side of the question.
 The other party to the comparison knows both sides.

-Jeremy Bentham, , edited by Peter Singer.
+Jeremy Bentham, Practical Ethics, edited by Peter Singer.
 Cambridge University Press (1993), p.
 108.

 According to Mill, pushpin is not as good as opera and human pleasures are superior to porcine.